ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

 #### RADSEC

 The RADIUS protocol has a few recognized security problems.
-[https://datatracker.ietf.org/doc/html/rfc6614](RADSEC) addresses the challenges related to the weakness of MD5-based authentication and confidentiality over untrusted networks by establishing a TLS session between the RADIUS protocol client and the RADIUS protocol server.
+{{RADSEC}} and {{?I-D.ietf-radext-radiusdtls-bis}} addresses the challenges related to the weakness of MD5-based authentication and confidentiality over untrusted networks by establishing a TLS session between the RADIUS protocol client and the RADIUS protocol server.
-RADIUS datagrams are then transmitted between the authenticator and authentication server within the TLS session.
-Updating the RADSEC standard to include the use of DANE for client and server identity would allow a RADIUS server and client to mutually authenticate, independent of the client’s and server’s issuing CAs.
-The benefit for this use case is that a hosted RADIUS service may mutually authenticate any client device, like a WiFi access point or ethernet switch, via RADSEC, without requiring the distribution of CA certificates.
+The use of client-side certificates has been encouraged by the recent work.
+There are no protocol or specification changes required to put client-side certificates into DNS.
+The use of the {{!I-D.ietf-dance-client-id}} with the created TLS connectio should suffice.
+Note that this use cases addresses the security of the hop-by-hop RADIUS protocol, not the security of the end-to-end EAP(-TLS) session that might be carried within.

 ### Example 13: Structured data messages: JOSE/COSE